flaxmans/timema/README.txt

 II.
 Compiling the program.
 	A. Requirements:  a UNIX-style terminal and gcc (the GNU C compiler) and standard C libraries
 	B. Instructions:  [ NOTE: instructions beginning with "$" denote UNIX commands to issue on the command line in your terminal ]
-		1.  unzip the compressed archive ("MelanisticModel.zip")
+		1.  download the source (.c), Makefile, and MT directory all to the same directory
-		2. Open a UNIX terminal and cd to the MelanisticModel directory
+		2. Open a UNIX terminal and cd to the directory
 		3.  $ cd Source/
 		4.  $ make
 		5. That should make an executable.
 If it doesn't, contact Sam.